 Applicants must be college students (graduate or undergraduate) pursuing studies aimed at careers in international business or international trade who are from Eastern Washington or North Idaho or attending post-secondary educational institutions operating in Eastern Washington or North Idaho.
 Academic accomplishments and financial need are considered in selecting a scholarship recipient.
 Recipients are eligible to reapply in subsequent years.
 Graduate students and undergraduates may apply.

 Applicants must be nursing students at Spokane Community College or Spokane Falls Community College specializing in care of the aging or residents of a nursing home.
 For application information, contact Laurel Brink at the Spokane Community College School of Nursing, (509) 533-7313.

 Applicants must be graduates of John R. Rogers High School with a GPA of 2.5 or higher and an interest in the following fields: financial/accounting, marketing/media/advertising, computers/information technology, human resources, general business or clerical courses, forestry and/or natural resources.
 Factors for consideration are: Student must be a good citizen of the community with high moral standards as viewed by their educators and peers.
 Student must demonstrate financial need to pay the expenses of a higher education.
 Student must have a strong desire for a post-secondary education.
-The application for this scholarship is available beginning the week of December 3 through March 1.
+The application for this scholarship is available beginning the first week of December and due March 1.